terrorizer1980/litmus/Home.md

 # Welcome to the solid-waffle wiki!

 Solid Waffle is a tool that helps you acceptance test your puppet content.
 Allowing you to test your module against a variety of OSes, and scenarios.
 This tool helps provision containers/images, install the Puppet agent, install a module and run tests with minimal effort.
-These steps have corresponding commands, empowering the user to run different workflows and scenarios dependant on their needs
+These commands, empower the user to run different workflows quickly and interactively.

-This Wiki explains different workflows for different users and uses cases.
+The following topics explains different user workflows and a high level overview.

 * [Use solid-waffle with MoTD](https://github.com/puppetlabs/solid-waffle/wiki/Use-solid-waffle-with-MoTD) a quick start guide, to try solid waffle on a module that has already been converted.
 It allows me to try the different commands and get used to the workflow.
 * [Overview of using solid waffle( basic workflow  & concepts )](https://github.com/puppetlabs/solid-waffle/wiki/Overview-of-solid-waffle) an indepth look into the solid-waffle commands, along with what options are available. eg how to install puppet 5, or how to run against localhost